Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Electromagnetic scattering from a ribbon

 with the boundary condition \ref{eq:BC}, where $u\left( z \right)$ is the eigenfunction associated with the eigenvalue $\gamma$.
-As for 3D objects \cite{Forestiere2017AP}, the operator $\mathcal{F}$ is compact, thus its spectrum $\left\{\gamma_n \right\}_{n \in \mathbb{N}}$ is countable infinite, but it is not Hermitian because of the retardation effects.
-The eigenvalues are complex with $\im{\gamma_n}<0$, while the real part has not a definite sign.
-Moreover, we have
+As for 3D objects, the operator $\mathcal{F}$ is compact, thus its spectrum $\left\{\gamma_n \right\}_{n \in \mathbb{N}}$ is countable infinite, but $\mathcal{F}$ is not Hermitian because of the radiation losses \cite{Lalanne,forestiere2018volume}.
+The eigenvalues are complex.
+We have

-where $\mathbf{E}_n$ and $\mathbf{H}_n$ are the electric and magnetic fields radiated by the current $u_n$.
+where $\mathbf{E}_n$ and $\mathbf{H}_n$ are the electric and magnetic fields radiated by the current $u_n$, and $S_\infty$ is a spherical surface with infinite radius.
 The real part of the eigenvalue is proportional to the difference between the magnetic and the electric energies of the mode.
 Thus, it is negative when the electric energy is greater than the magnetic one, positive otherwise.
-The imaginary part of the eigenvalue is negative and it is proportional to the power radiated to infinity by the corresponding mode, therefore it takes into account the radiative losses.
+The imaginary part of the eigenvalue is negative and it is proportional to the power radiated to infinity by the corresponding mode, therefore it takes into account the radiation losses.